vishnuchakr/Picasso-vanGogh-Identifier/README.md

 ![56plot](https://user-images.githubusercontent.com/42984263/56464398-10461b00-63ae-11e9-838a-76db70053017.PNG)

 For a batch size of 56, the graphs were still spiky, and the validation loss was still not much better.
-Lastly, I'll try a validation loss of (56 + 64) / 2 =